josephajire/student-hostel-booking-database/README.md

 2. Open MySQL Workbench and import hostel_booking.sql (from the cloned repository).

    > `hostel_booking.sql` contains the full database creation script (tables + constraints).
-The name of the database that will be created and added to the schema section on the MySQL Workbench is **studenthosteldb**
+The name of the database that will be created and added to the schema section on the MySQL Workbench is **studenthosteldb**.

 3. Insert sample data.